-The middle stage is typically the longest stage and can last for many years.
+Middle stage dementia is typically the longest stage and can last for many years.
 You may notice the person is confusing words, getting frustrated or angry, or acting in unexpected ways, such as refusing to bathe.
 Damage to nerve cells in the brain can make it difficult to express thoughts and perform routine tasks.
 You may also notice they:

 - Do not want to change clothing

 - Have difficulty recognizing our using common objects

 - Experience sleep disturbances

 - Need help with activities of daily living (e.g., bathing, dressing)